Garbage Collection Canberra 2023 🗑️: Arrange Business Bin Services!

 Impending Recycling Export Ban In Canberra

-Did you know that in 2020, Australia sent a staggering 4.3 million tonnes of waste?
+A few years back, Australia sent a staggering 4.3 million tonnes of waste.

 Chris Steel, a Cabinet Minister in the ACT Government, proposed the idea of banning the export of waste in Canberra.